mitsuba-renderer/enoki/README.md

 f1[f1 < 0.f] = f2;
 ```

+Compared to ``select()``, a masked assignment may generate slightly more
+efficient code on some platforms.
+Apart from this, the two approaches can be
+used interchangably.

 #### Casting, half precision

 Enoki supports conversion between any pair of types using builtin constructors: